for Cold Climate Housing and much more

 What we need to know is how many boards are going to be used in going around the corner and then divide that number into 90 to know what angle to cut each board.
 The number of boards is done simply by dividing the width of each board into the length of the curve around the corner, measured where the curve would be drawn to reach the longest board.
 The distance around a circle is pi times the diameter or 3.1416D.
 D is twice the radius of the circle, which is the length of the longest board.
 Put that together and you get that funny number 57.3 times the width of the board divided by the length of the longest board.
 I loved geometry in school, and honed it in the cabinet shop.

-Keywords: Layout, Measuring, Calculator, Math, Curves, Walkway, Techniques
+Keywords: Measuring, Layout, Calculator, Math, Curves, Walkway, Techniques

 Article 563